-Services provided by the Healthy Start EPIC Center
+Services Provided by the Healthy Start TA & Support Center

-The Healthy Start (HS) EPIC Center provides assistance to support HS grantees in achieving program goals.
-The HS EPIC Center helps to strengthen staff skills to implement evidence-based practices in maternal and child health, facilitates grantee-to-grantee sharing of expertise and lessons from the field, enables grantees to conduct ongoing evaluation of activities for effectiveness, and builds program capacity to work with community partners to improve health and social service systems for women, infants and families.
+The Healthy Start TA & Support Center (TASC) provides training and capacity-building assistance to support HS grantees in improving their service delivery and meeting the Healthy Start benchmarks and four approaches.
+TASC conducts a variety of activities (e.g., topical webinars, cohorts, learning academies, training and certification scholarships, individualized technical assistance) aimed at strengthening and enhancing Healthy Start projects’ ability to reduce maternal and infant health disparities in their communities.
+TASC equips grantees with best practices in maternal and child health; facilitates grantee-to-grantee sharing of expertise and lessons learned; enables grantees to conduct ongoing evaluation of activities for effectiveness; and builds program capacity to work with community partners to improve health and social service systems for women, men, infants and families.

 Training & Capacity-Building Assistance

 TASC provides various training and capacity-building opportunities to equip grantees with core competencies and increase the reach and effectiveness of Healthy Start programs.
 These training and capacity-building assistance opportunities can be divided into three categories: those provided to all grantees, those provided to some grantees, and those provided to a few grantees.

 TASC provides regular all-grantee topical webinars on subjects such as breastfeeding, equity, mental and behavioral health, fatherhood, and others.
 TASC also hosts Learning Academies, which allow grantees to a deep dive into specific topics (e.g., Quality Improvement, Community Action Networks, and Fatherhood).